 “Immersion in a foreign country enables students to apply classroom theories firsthand, thereby making them more informed citizens of the world,” said Director General Christian Corno.
 Marianopolis students have benefited from courses in such places as The Bahamas, Costa Rica, Germany and the Netherlands.

-For the sixth consecutive summer Professor Bruno Delorme is teaching the popular international business course Global Perspectives on Trade and Society.
+For the sixth consecutive summer Professor Bruno Delorme taught the popular international business course Global Perspectives on Trade and Society.
 It began with sessions on campus and then took students to Austria, the Czech Republic and Germany.
 Underscoring the importance of developing a global mindset to better understand global trade perspectives, the course examines differences in world views, values and behaviour, as well as verbal and non-verbal communication.

 Also in summer 2017, Marianopolis offered a new, five-week summer course on Ancient Rome.
-After studying on campus for two weeks, students spend three weeks in the Eternal City, using the Pantheon Institute’s facilities.
-Professor Rachel Levine (University of Toronto Ph.D. and M.A. in Ancient Studies) will guide the group through various monuments, museums and sites that showcase various historic periods.
+After studying on campus for two weeks, students spent three weeks in the Eternal City, using the Pantheon Institute’s facilities.
+Professor Rachel Levine (University of Toronto Ph.D. and M.A. in Ancient Studies) guided the group through various monuments, museums and sites that showcase various historic periods.
 While the emphasis was on Ancient Rome, students had many opportunities to visit Medieval, Renaissance and modern sites in Italy.